ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 ##### Example

-If you should want to change the color on all hatchback cars, you can do this in different ways.
+If you want to change the color on all hatchback cars, you can do this in different ways.
 I will give three.

 If you do it in a transaction, the dirty tracking will take care of the changes.